EaswaranG/devops-101/database/semi-structured-db/mongoDb/MongoDbNotes.md

 - MongoDB Shell is an NodeJS REPL Environment, this gives access to JS Functions and expressions.

-## Insert Document into Collection
+## CRUD: Insert Document into Collection

 - There are two ways to insert a document to a collection.
     - insertOne() -> db.<collection>.insertOne() [ Eg: db.grades.insertOne()] //If the collection is not existing, the mongoDB will automatically create the collection